Artificial Intelligence (AI) & VisiRule

 What is wrong with Machine Learning?

-Machine learning can help spot or diagnose problems which are about to occur, but can not help determine what to do about it, nor explain How or Why it reached this conclusion.
-VisiRule FastChart allows VisiRule to leverage machine learning packages such as Knime, Azure Cognitive services, RapidMiner to generate brand new charts from existing data sets.
+Machine learning can help identify problems which are about to occur, but can not help determine what to do about it, nor explain its reasoning.
+VisiRule FastChart allows you to leverage machine learning to generate brand new charts from existing data sets.

 As Bill Ruh, CEO at GE Digital and chief digital officer at GE states: "AI will never be able to give the user the correct answer to the question of what to do next.
 The only way to do it is through modeling and simulation, looking at every instance of corrosion to understand the physics of what is happening to the pipeline.
 AI doesn’t understand this physics; it understands patterns.”

-You can read what Forbes has to say about Machine Learning and Deep Learning and Expert Systems here.
+You can read what Forbes has to say about Machine Learning and Deep Learning and Expert Systems.

 What are AI/Expert Systems?